Alpine-ISE/design-documents/architecture-decision-records/edge-config-management/ClusterObservability.md

 #### OpenTelemetry Collector

-[OpenTelemetry](https://opentelemetry.io/) provides an SDK to expose telemetry using the OpenTelemetry Protocol (OPLT) to external systems one of such is the [OpenTelemetry collector](https://opentelemetry.io/docs/collector/).
+[OpenTelemetry](https://opentelemetry.io/) provides an SDK to expose telemetry using the OpenTelemetry Protocol (OPLT) to external systems, one of such is the [OpenTelemetry collector](https://opentelemetry.io/docs/collector/).
 The OpenTelemetry collectors can be used to create pipelines to receive, process, and export telemetry data of the of types: Metrics, Logs, and Traces.
 It currently supports a list of receiver types (see [core](https://github.com/open-telemetry/opentelemetry-collector/tree/main/receiver) and [extended](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver) ), as well as exporters (see [core](https://github.com/open-telemetry/opentelemetry-collector/tree/main/exporter) and [extended](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/exporter))